koukibadr/Searchable-Listview/README.md

 ///indicate whether the clear icon will be displayed or not
 ///by default it's true, to display the clear icon the inputDecoration should not contains suffix icon
 ///otherwise the initial suffix icon will be displayed final bool displayClearIcon;

+///the color applied on the suffix icon (if displayClearIcon = true)
+///by default the color is grey final Color defaultSuffixIconColor;
 ````

 ## Implementation